EllDy96/Synesthetic/README.md

 ## What is Synesthetic?

-The goal of Synesthetic is to create a colorful and dynamic visual representation of a rhythmic musical piece.
+The goal of Synesthetic is to create a Mondrian like colorful and dynamic visual representation of a rhythmic musical piece.
 The user is required to upload an audio file containing of a rhythmic recording, e.g. a drum recording.
 A rhythmic analysis then is performed on the track, which separates the contributions of the different periodicities present in the rhythm, so that each periodicity can give a separate contribution to the visualization.
 This makes Synesthetic an informative tool for rhythm visualization.
 We encourage the user to upload polyrhythmic and polymetric tracks for a more interesting visual experience.

 ## How does this "colorful representation" actually look?